jithin-renji/Nuke/README.md

 ## Uninstall

-Run `sudo make uninstall` to make and install Nuke.
+Run `sudo make uninstall` to make and uninstall Nuke.